Manuel Maria Coelho

-Antonio Manuel Maria Coelho (March 6, 1857–January 9, 1943) was a Portuguese military officer of the Portuguese Army and politician during the period of the Portuguese First Republic.
-In January 1891, he had been one of the leading revolutionaries during the Porto republican revolt.
+Antonio Manuel Maria Coelho (6 March 1857 – 9 January 1943) was a Portuguese military officer of the Portuguese Army and politician during the period of the Portuguese First Republic.

+In January 1891, he was one of the leading revolutionaries during the Porto republican revolt.
 Among other posts, he served as governor of Portuguese Angola and governor of Portuguese Guinea.
-He became Prime Minister after the Noite Sangrenta (Bloody Night) terrorist assassinations of prominent state figures (including Prime Minister António Granjo) on 19 October 1921.
+He became prime minister after the Noite Sangrenta (Bloody Night) terrorist assassinations of prominent state figures (including Prime Minister António Granjo) on 19 October 1921.

 A Freemason (like many of his colleagues), he was co-author, along with João Chagas, of the work História da Revolta do Porto (History of the Porto Revolt).